-Dedman Life Sciences, Fondren, and Heroy laboratories will be collected by EHS personnel between the “pickup request due date” and the “vendor pickup” date in order to expedite the process.
+Dedman Life Sciences, Fondren, and Heroy laboratories will be dropped off by laboratory personnel during the scheduled “dropped off date” and before the “vendor pickup” date in order to expedite the process.

-All waste must be labeled in accordance to the process outlined above prior to collection.
+All waste must be labeled in accordance to the process outlined above prior to dropped off.
 Waste that does not meet the accumulation requirements will not be collected.